-She was asked “…hath God said, Ye shall not eat of every tree of the garden?”
+She was told “…hath God said, Ye shall not eat of every tree of the garden?”

 Likewise, after the baptism of Jesus, right after the Lord spoke from heaven saying “This is my beloved son, in whom I am well pleased” (Matthew 3:17), the devil tempted Jesus beginning with the words “if you are the son of God…”.

 The devil’s greatest attack is against your knowledge of the word of God.
-He wants to keep you ignorant and defeated.
+He wants you ignorant and defeated.